 Properly administering your MSA funds is essential to maintaining your eligibility for Medicare benefits and any other means-tested benefits you receive.

-If the funds are not handled properly, Medicaid may count the funds in your MSA as an available resource and deem you unqualified to receive services.
+If the funds are not handled properly, Medicaid may count the funds in your MSA as an available resource and discontinue your eligibility to receive services.

 You can administer your own MSA, but there are many rules governing the use of funds within an MSA account.
 These accounts require detailed record keeping and annual reporting to the Centers for Medicare and Medicaid Services (CMS).

-Failing to follow these guidelines could jeopardize your current or future Medicare eligibility and even result in out-of-pocket expenses to reimburse Medicare for medical expenses that your MSA funds should have paid for.
+Failing to follow these guidelines could jeopardize your current or future Medicare eligibility and even result in out-of-pocket expenses to reimburse Medicare for medical expenses that the funds in your MSA should have paid for.

 As your professional administrator, NYSARC will: